Afalide/smartp/README.md

 	    return 0;
 	}

-Here the circular reference is a -> b -> c -> a.
-This execution results in a memory leak, since the `a` object is not deleted because of the 1 extra ref count.
+Here the circular reference is `a -> b -> c -> a`.
+This execution results in a memory leak, since the `a` object is not deleted because of an extra strong ref count.

 The solution is to use a weak pointer (WP).
 WPs are created from an existing SP: